VNG-Realisatie/archi-scripts/Scripts/View/readme.md

 Configure the behavior of generate_view with the folowing parameters.

-- Parameters describing which elements and relations to included in the view
+- Which elements and relations to include in the view
   - `action`, generate and/or layout a view
     - Generate new views
       - GENERATE_SINGLE (default)